heroku/webapp-runner/README.md

 ### Maven Central
 Note: webapp runner is now available in Maven Central.
 The version scheme has also changed to match the version of Tomcat that it relies on.
 The format is `<tomcat version>.<minor webapp runner version>`.
-Versions 0.0.1 to 0.0.7 are still available at http://jsimone.github.com/webapp-runner/repository.

 ### Options